wazuh/wazuh-documentation/guide/good-practices.md

 # Good practices and common errors

-## Auto-enumerated lists
+## Auto-numbered lists

-The auto-enumerated  Sphinx option creates self-numbered list items.
+The auto-numbered  Sphinx option creates self-numbered list items.
 While hardcoding item numbers is technically correct, these lists will be harder to maintain since indexes must be updated every time the list changes.

 Example of hardcoded list numbers: